 The entry in the International Standard Bible Encyclopaedia is as follows:

 “In Genesis 10:13 Ludim appears as the firstborn of Mizraim (Egypt), and in 10:22 Lud is the fourth son of Shem.
 We have therefore to do with two different nationalities bearing the same name, and not always easy to distinguish. …”

 We can see the confusion in trying to separate both Luds.
 This then causes difficulties in who is who, with one commentator even saying they are neither.
-The Bible revealed the answer and it has been available all along, waiting to be plainly read and believed.
+The Bible reveals the answer and it has been available all along, waiting to be plainly read and understood.

 Young’s Literal Translation

-Cush, and Phut, and Lud, and all the mixture, and Chub [Lehab], And the sons of the land of the covenant with them by sword do fall…
+Cush [India], and Phut [Pakistan], and Lud, and all the mixture, and Chub [Lehab], And the sons of the land of the covenant with them by sword do fall…

 Bible in Basic English